keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 ### Lapis lazuli and other blues of value 🔵

 Even the colour diversity found within the minerals of the Earth was of little help; the naturally occuring pigments minerals are prone to dull hues, quick fading, and discolouration into green (*e.g.* azurite).
-Pure, brilliant blue mineral pigment was only provided eye wateringly expensive lapis lazuli (Ultarmarine), mined only in mountains on the North-Eastern tip of Afghanistan.
+Pure, brilliant blue mineral pigment was only provided by eye wateringly expensive lapis lazuli (Ultarmarine), mined only in mountains on the North-Eastern tip of Afghanistan.
 Ultramarine would cost up to 100x other pigments, but its dazzling effect was used in relgious iconography across Asia and Europe and is a notable in famous paintings (*e.g.* the [blue headscarf](https://heritagesciencejournal.springeropen.com/articles/10.1186/s40494-020-00364-5) in *"Girl with a Pearl Earring"*).
 Synthetic mineral blue dyes were also created in ancient times from copper Silicates (mixed with `Ca` - "Egyptian" Blue, or `Ba` - "Han" Blue & Purple), or otherwise just from indigo 'baked into' a mineral substrate, as detailed in a in *Chemical Society Reviews* on ["The invention of blue and purple pigments in ancient times"](https://doi.org/10.1039/B606268G).
 Han Purple is not a pure purple, but is due to red-copper oxide impurities in production.
 All these synthetics, however, paled in comparison to "true" Ultramarine and lapis lazuli was in demand well into the 19th century.
 The physical origin of the intense blue appearance of Ultramarine is chemically interesting: rather than a light absorbing metal at the centre of the mineral, there is instead a caged negatively charged trisulfur radical (S$$_3^{.-}$$).

 Now with modern chemistry, blue hues can be made that are so striking that an artist can make a multimillionair dollar name for themselves with [one famous blue dye](https://www.invaluable.com/blog/yves-klein-blue/), and scientific careers and reputations can be built upon chemists' prowess to manufacture the [bluest blue](https://www.huffpost.com/entry/quantum-blue-berkeley_n_5b8db0a4e4b0511db3db33a1).
 The chemistry of commercially abundant purple dyes, however, was only cracked in the 19th, and now still purple and violet contain unplumbed depths in colour terminology, our [visual perception](https://jakubmarian.com/difference-between-violet-and-purple/) near the UV wavelengths, and even the [colour range](https://ericportis.com/posts/2024/okay-color-spaces/) of our computer monitors.